winshaurya/bit.chess/README.md

 - Real-time bidirectional communication using **WebSockets**
 - How **Socket.IO** handles events and rooms
 - Managing frontend and backend sockets
-- Sleek Drag And Drop Feature
+- Sleek Drag And Drop Client Side
 - Chessboard rendering logic and multiplayer synchronization
 - Organizing full-stack projects with **MongoDB**, **Node.js**, and **React**